FXOpen

 The triangle group of patterns comprises ascending, descending, and symmetrical formations.

-How to Spot the Ascending Triangle
+How Traders Spot the Ascending Triangle

 It’s quite easy to identify the formation on a chart.
 Still, there are a few rules that may help a trader determine its strength.

-• The trend strength.
+- The trend strength.
 Although the setup may appear on any timeframe, traders look for strong long-term trends as risks of a fakeout on low charts are higher.

-• Consolidation.
+- Consolidation.
 Triangles appear when the market consolidates within an overall trend.

-• Trendlines.
+- Trendlines.
 Trendlines must be drawn through at least two points.
 Still, the larger the number of points, the higher the possibility the setup works.

-• Breakout.
+- Breakout.
 Can the ascending triangle pattern be bearish?
 No. It is a bullish formation that appears in a bullish and a bearish trend but always signals a potential price rise.

-How to Trade Ascending Triangles
+How Can You Trade Ascending Triangles?

-The rising triangle is usually considered a continuation setup formed in an uptrend.
+The rising triangle pattern is usually considered a continuation setup formed in an uptrend.
 Still, if the ascending triangle is in a downtrend, it may signal a trend reversal.
 The trading rules will be the same in both cases.

 As with most chart patterns, triangles have specific rules that help traders place entry and exit points.